 The flagship program offered by MFA is the 9-week Career Firefighter Recruit Training program.
 The Academy offers over 300 topical continuing education courses and fire officer training.
 A detailed listing of MFA courses is posted on the web and on-line registration is available.
 Admission is restricted to members of fire departments in the cities, towns and fire districts of the Commonwealth of Massachusetts and similar public fire departments in other states.

-Members of the Career Recruit Firefighter Class #210 graduated on Friday, April 11, 2014 at 1:30 p.m. in a ceremony at the Department of Fire Services, One State Road, Stow, MA.
-The 23 graduates, all men, represent the 15 fire departments of Dennis, Holyoke, Lakeville, Longmeadow, Mansfield, Newton, North Andover, Northampton, Norwell, Stoughton, Tewksbury, Walpole, Wayland, Wilmington and Yarmouth.
-The keynote speaker was Deputy State Fire Marshal Tom Leonard, retired.
+Members of the Career Recruit Firefighter Class #214 graduated on Friday, July 18, 2014 at 1:30 p.m. in a ceremony at the Department of Fire Services, One State Road, Stow, MA.
+The 22 graduates, 21 men and one woman, represent the 11 fire departments of Beverly, East Longmeadow, Fitchburg, Framingham, Hingham, Lynn, Northborough, Randolph, Tewksbury, Westminster, and Westwood.
+The guest speaker was Tewksbury Fire Chief Michael Hazel.

-The Massachusetts Firefighting Academy will be hosting several National Fire Academy (NFA) courses at the Department of Fire Services Stow campus during 2014.
-Please use the NFA course registration form to register and mail or drop off the form to: MFA Registration.
-There is no cost to attend the program.
-If you have any questions, please call 978-567-3200 for more information.
+The Massachusetts Firefighting Academy will be hosting several National Fire Academy (NFA) courses at the Department of Fire Services Stow campus in the fall of 2014 and the spring of 2015.
+Our current offerings are listed below.
+If you have any questions, please call 978-567-3200.

 |Telephone/Registration Number||(978) 567-3200|